oguzhanertekin/oguzhanertekin/README.md

 > 🎓 Studying at Hacettepe University Computer Science Department

-> 💻 Working at Innova as a Software Developer Intern
+> 💻 Working at OBSS as a Software Developer Intern

 > 💻 Working at Office of Career Services Hacettepe